-Kia Financing: What To Know in 2024
+Kia Financing: What To Know in 2025

 Shopping for an auto loan before heading to the dealer can be a great way to snag a low rate.
 But once you have your offer, how do you know if it’s competitive?
 That’s where our study can help.

 We analyzed data from Experian, Kelley Blue Book (KBB) and other sources to create hypothetical Kia buyers.
 Then, we estimated monthly payments for these buyers and sorted them by credit band.
-In the tables below, find the model and credit band that most closely aligns with your situation and see how your offer compares.
+In the tables below, find the model and credit band that most closely matches your situation and see how your offer compares.

 Note that these monthly payments are estimates based on the manufacturer’s suggested retail price (MSRP) for new Kias and fair purchase price for used.
 We did not factor in dealer fees, extended warranties or other related expenses.